dwmorrin/gas-tools/README.md

 `install` will copy the contents of `tools` into `~/bin` without the .sh, .bash extensions and `chmod +x` them.
 usage: `chmod +x install && ./install`

+`$ degas` will try to convert all the .html files in the current directory with confirmation on each file.
+It will not run unless the first line contains \<script\> or \<style\>.

+`$ degas -q` will not ask for confirmation but will still ignore files without correct tags on first line.

+`$ degas [-q] file [files...]` will target only the specified files.

+`$ regas [files...]` attempts to convert all .js, .css to .html by inserting the appropriate html tag into the first and last lines.

 ## Summary
 - `degas.bash`: converts .html to .js or .css if \<script\> or \<style\> tags found in the first line.
 - `regas.bash`: converts .js and .css to .html and inserts \<script\> or \<style\> tags.